 7. Organize your knitting or crochet supplies

 Do you find your yarn balls getting covered with dog hair, or maybe they end up rolling away and unraveling?
 Use baby wipes containers as yarn holders.
-They fit beautifully inside and you can poke the end of the yarn out of the dispenser, so it stays protected.
-And you can decorate them however you want to make them pretty!
+They fit beautifully inside, and you can poke the end of the yarn out of the dispenser, so it stays protected.
+Decorate them however you want, to make it pretty!